rsaggio87/LeaveOutTwoWay/README.md

 # LeaveOutTwoWay

-This Matlab package implements the leave out correction of [Kline, Saggio and Soelvsten (2020)](https://eml.berkeley.edu/~pkline/papers/KSS2020.pdf) in two-way fixed effects models
+This Matlab package implements the leave out correction of [Kline, Saggio and Soelvsten (2020)](https://eml.berkeley.edu/~pkline/papers/KSS2020.pdf) in two-way fixed effects models.

 See this [vignette](doc/VIGNETTE.pdf) for a description of the package.